keab/os3m-hardware/Ergo_mech/README.md

 ### Stem
 Use the upstream part in the 3MF folder

+Printing tips:
+Print upside down without supports.

 ### Flexure
 You can use anyone you like

-I have copied the reinforced version by lpurdy into the 3MF folder
+I have copied the reinforced version by lpurdy into the 3MF folder and another one (Stiffer than lpurdy's ) into the Exports folder.

+Printing tips:
+Supports are not needed.

 ## Unique parts